 Impact can be a form of performance monitoring, and if you are embedding impact measurement within your organization then it sets up very visible ways of judging the success of an organization and showing that it is delivering to its beneficiaries.
-It is a signal to donors, investors and beneficiaries that your organization cares about improving its delivery, and is willing to be held accountable for its performance.
+It is a signal to donors, investors, and beneficiaries that your organization cares about improving its delivery, and is willing to be held accountable for its performance.
 This transparency increases engagement from external donors and can also help to motivate employees and volunteers as they see the progress they are contributing towards.

 Communicating your work effectively builds engagement with stakeholders.
 Stakeholders such as donors or impact investors increasingly want to see the return on their investment, whilst wider stakeholders want to know how your work is progressing.
 Using empirical data as evidence of your outcomes and benefits helps build your narrative.
 Telling a good story needs facts and impact, not just output.
 Data is essential in order to make the most of your outcomes, whilst testimonials play a strong supporting role.
-It is even better if this narrative can be readily re-told, so that your story is being disseminated and gaining social proof.
+It is even better if this narrative can be readily re-told so that your story is being disseminated and gaining social proof.

-4. Impact reporting is here to stay, and will gain momentum
+4. Impact reporting is here to stay and will gain momentum

-Whilst use of the term 'impact' may change, the key principle will remain the same: the need to effectively demonstrate your performance as an organization.
-As the impact agenda moves forward to include more empirical bench marking using core indicators for particular areas and beneficiary groups, being ready with your relevant impact indicators and data will help to ensure your competitive advantage over those organizations that have not embedded impact measurement within their strategy.
+Whilst the use of the term 'impact' may change, the key principle will remain the same: the need to effectively demonstrate your performance as an organization.
+As the impact agenda moves forward to include more empirical benchmarking using core indicators for particular areas and beneficiary groups, being ready with your relevant impact indicators and data will help to ensure your competitive advantage over those organizations that have not embedded impact measurement within their strategy.

 5. Achieving your purpose

-Learn More: Impact Measurement
+- Impact Measurement

 - How Social Entrepreneurs Begin To Measure Impact -Forbes